tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-sql-server-rounding-methods.md

 4.25 Bankers Rounded to 1 digits is 4.2

 This occurs because everything to the right of the number of digits (5) is exactly 5.
 Had it been 51, the number would have been rounded up.
 Less than 50, and the number is rounded down.
 Since it is exactly 50, we need to examine the digit to the left of it (the 1st decimal place).
-If it’s an even number, the rounded value is truncated.
-If it’s an odd number (like the 1 in 4.15), then it’s rounded to the next even number (to become 4.2).
+If it's an even number, the rounded value is truncated.
+If it's an odd number (like the 1 in 4.15), then it's rounded to the next even number (to become 4.2).

 We can write another function in SQL Server to implement bankers rounding.